Charlotte Mecklenburg Library serves as the flagship training Foundation Info Network (FIN) partner for NC and SC with

 - learn the fundamentals of grant seeking,

-- Attend workshops on topics relevant to nonprofits
+- attend workshops on topics relevant to nonprofits and

 Where will I find access?

-Access to premium Foundation Center online resources, including the Foundation Directory Online Professional and Foundation Maps, is available in-house at Main Library and all six Regional Library locations.
-Foundation Grants to Individuals is available in-house at all library locations.
-Library staff can help users accessing these resources during regular library hours.
+Access to premium Foundation Center online resources, including the Foundation Directory Online Professional and Foundation Maps, is available in-house at Charlotte Mecklenburg Library regional locations and Main Library.
+Library staff can assist users with accessing these resources during regular library hours.

 Established in 1956, Foundation Center is the leading source of information about philanthropy worldwide.
 Through data, analysis and training, it connects people who want to change the world to the resources they need to succeed.